Rage6/bbs_govt/README.md

 <b>What is Buckeye Boys State (BBS)?</b>
 <p>
-  This annual summer program is an 8-day, hands-on experience in the operation of the democratic form of government, the organization of political parties, and the relationship of one to the other in shaping Ohio government.
+  This annual summer program is an 8-day, hands-on experience in the operation of a democratic government, the organization of political parties, and the functions within the Ohio government.
 For more information, <a href="http://www.ohiobuckeyeboysstate.com/">click here</a>.
  </p>

 <b>What is this website?</b>